 The Trade Name Registration Form is available from the County Clerk.
 A list of Clerks is available here – https://www.gsccca.org/clerks

-Registering a Trade Name will not stop anyone from registering the exact same name in Georgia.
-If stopping anyone from using your business name is important, you can protect it through a trademark – See how to protect your name through a trademark.
+While registering your Trade Name will keep someone else from registering the exact same name in Georgia, it does very little from someone else operating a business under that name in other states.
+If stopping others from using your business name is important, you can protect it through a trademark.

 Learn more about trademarking a business name.